igrr/esp32-cam-demo/README.md

 D (122923) camera: Frame done
 D (122923) camera_demo: Done
 ```
-Above example shows [esp32-cam-demo](https://github.com/igrr/esp32-cam-demo) application with `XCLK` running at 40MHz.
+Above example shows application with `XCLK` running at 40MHz.
 Every frame is transmitted within 10ms.

 ## Troubleshooting

-If you have issues to get the live image right, enable test pattern.
-To do so, change the following define in file `camera.c` from `0` to `1`:
+If you have issues to get the live image right, enable test pattern and see what is retrieved.

+To do so, run `make menuconfig`, open `Example Configuration` menu option and check `[ ] Enable test pattern on camera output`.

+Optionally change the following define in file `camera.c`:

 ```
-# define ENABLE_TEST_PATTERN 0
+# define ENABLE_TEST_PATTERN CONFIG_ENABLE_TEST_PATTERN
 ```

 Camera sensor will then output test pattern instead of live image.